Database Usage (Based on Laravel Database Component)

 ->get();

-The whereNotBetween / orWhereNotBetween methods validate if a field's value is not between two given values:
+The whereNotBetween / orWhereNotBetween methods verify if a field's value is outside of the given two values:

 $users = Db::table('users')